ccwinch/live-streaming-tech-notes/src/problems.md

 (There is another benign framerate issue when YouTube complains that the framerates of the primary and secondary streams are not the same - just ignore that.)

-One workaround is to power down the live streaming rack and then power it up again.
+One workaround is to power down the whole tech desk and then power it up again.
+This takes several minutes and is usually too disruptive to the sound and AV teams.
+It may be possible to work around this by power-cycling just the live streaming Blackmagic ATEM and/or the encoder (the unit at the top of the live streaming rack).

-Another (faster and more reliable) workaround is to use the ATEM software on the live streaming PC to change the video standard and then change it back again, as follows:
+Another, more reliable, workaround is to use the ATEM software on the live streaming PC to change the video standard and then change it back again, as follows:

 1. Open up the ATEM software (see [PC Software](./software.md)).
 2. Click the gear icon to access the settings: